Washington DC Whistleblower Attorney

 Under the federal False Claims Act, a whistleblower is entitled to compensation of from fifteen to thirty percent (15-30%) of the amount the government recovers in damages and civil fines.

-The facts the whistle-blower knows can only be shared with his or her own lawyer and, through such a lawyer, with the government.
+The facts the whistleblower knows can only be shared with their own lawyer and, through such a lawyer, with the government.

 The law includes additional provisions to benefit the whistleblower.
-Under section 3730(h) of the federal False Claims Act, employees who face harassment or are fired as a result of complaining about the fraudulent practices are entitled to relief.
+Employees who face harassment or are fired as a result of complaining about the fraudulent practices are entitled to relief.
 That relief includes reinstatement, double back-pay, and compensation for any costs and damages.
-Of course, the actual amount of money the whistle-blower may obtain as a result of filing a claim under this section of the act is dependent on many factors and may be the subject of litigation or settlement.
+Of course, the actual amount of money the whistleblower may obtain as a result of filing a claim under this section of the act is dependent on many factors and may be the subject of litigation or settlement.

 If you believe that a person or organization that you are associated with is defrauding the government, contacting an attorney to discuss your legal options should be your next move.